Mjvolk3/torchcell/notes/user.Mjvolk3.torchcell.tasks.md

 id: pt6kzbutl4wmnf8xsg4iurb
 title: torchcell.tasks
 desc: ''
-updated: 1705046561644
+updated: 1705062438514
 created: 1690514887023m
 ---
 ![[user.mjvolk3.torchcell.tasks.future#future]]

+## 2024.01.12

+- [ ] `tmf` Kuzmin → Data cannot be easily downloaded from science, moving data to zipped hosted version on my github.

 ## 2024.01.11

 - [x] Add `Strain ID` so we can be sure alignment between `smf` and `dmf` the data. → Not doing this.
-Instead just adding all available data, had to build out more refined pydantic models to do this. [[Costanzo Smf and Dmf Whiteboard Recap|dendron://torchcell/torchcell.datamodels.ontology_pydantic#costanzo-smf-and-dmf-whiteboard-recap]]
+Instead just adding all available data, had to build out more refined pydantic models to do this. [[Costanzo Smf and Dmf Whiteboard Recap|dendron://torchcell/torchcell.datamodels.ontology_pydantic#costanzo-smf-and-dmf-whiteboard-recap]].
+This will allow for the alignment of data in the database.
-- [ ]
+- [x] `Dmf`add all data

 ## 2024.01.09